OCR-D/gt-repo-scripts/README.md

   - The megalevelrules are generated automatically.
 See also: https://github.com/OCR-D/gt-MufiLevelRules
   - The file available here is a copy of: https://raw.githubusercontent.com/OCR-D/gt-MufiLevelRules/gh-pages/rules/megalevelrules.xml

+**🌻 metadata.xsl**
+  - The Metadata.xsl file updates the metadata file CITATION.cff of the repo **gt-repo-scripts**.
+The update is performed by a GitHub action workflow.

 ## Github Action Template

 In combination or individually, the individual programs and stylesheets can also be used in a Github Action Workflow.